 (Please note that you will need to read and agree the basis for Wye Parish Council to hold and process your contact details.

-Beanfield Allotments, Wye, with views across the Stour valley to the North Downs above Boughton Aluph and Westwell.
+Beanfield Allotments, Wye, with views across the Stour valley to the North Downs above Boughton Aluph.

 The Parish Council owns and manages over 100 plots on Churchfield and Beanfield allotments.
 Some of these plots are subdivided for those who do not need a full size allotment.
 Both allotment sites are located on Grade 2 agricultural land, and both have mains water laid on.
 To conserve drinking water, hosepipes and sprinklers are not permitted.

 Ashford Borough Council owns and manages a third, much smaller allotment site with a further eleven plots north of Bridge Street.
 This site is only accessible on foot, via The Twitten.
-Parking is severely constrained in Wye.
+Parking is severely constrained in this part of Wye.

-The parish of Wye is fortunate to have over 60% of all the designated rural allotment land in the whole borough.
+The parish of Wye is fortunate to have over 60% of all the designated rural allotment land in the whole of Ashford borough.
 Most parishes have no allotments to offer their residents.

 As an example Tenterden Town Council only has 30 allotments to offer its 8,000 people.
-The population of Tenterden is over three times as many as Wye, but the town has less than a third of the number of allotments that Wye has.
+Tenterden has over three times the population of Wye, but less than a third of the number of allotments.

 Allotments in Wye